 The Maldives opened six interrogation sites across the islands, manned by police officials, government personnel and Indian soldiers.
 In most narratives of the attempted coup of November 3, the role of the Indian armed forces ends with the securing of Malé, but that is just three-quarters of the story.

-The presence of the Indian soldiers during interrogation was necessary not only for additional security but also for logistical purposes.
+The presence of the Indian soldiers during interrogation was necessary not only for additional security but also for logistical purposes, Indian and Maldivian officials say.
 “Indians were required because the militants all spoke Tamil and we didn’t.
 So we asked questions in Dhivehi, that were translated to English, and then to Tamil.
 The group included some Maldivian translators as well,” recalls Major General Jaleel.

 To lessen the impact on Maldivian-Sri Lankan diplomatic relations, and India’s role in the operation, the investigation had to be carried out with care.
 “The investigation was a transparent process,” he says.